Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

 4. Explain how Tor began.

-## FOSTA - Fight Online Sex Trafficing Act
+## FOSTA - Fight Online Sex Trafficking Act

 The [FOSTA bill][fostacongress] was passed by the House of Representatives.
 This kills the Craigs List.
-Any website found to be promoting prostitution or sex trafficing can now be held responsible for the content within.
+Any website found to be promoting prostitution or sex trafficking can now be held responsible for the content within.
+This will be selectively enforced to target start ups and small businesses.

+Some news outlets have claimed that FOSTA will disproportionately harm innocent LGBT peoples.
+These arguments are not new and have existed in relation to computers for a long time.
+Please view the Computer Chronicles episode on [BBS and Modems][chronbbs] for an interesting discussion between the hosts, a BBS sysop, and an assistant district attorney.

+The question is posed - should admins be held responsible for the discussions held on their boards?
+Is a BBS like a newspaper with first ammendment rights or is it like a utilitie that is subject to regulation?
+The exact questions we are asking today were previously posited then.
+What has changed between then and now?

 ## The CLOUD Act Rains On Our Parade

-The [CLOUD bill][cloud] is currently in the budget and is being snuck into use as we speak.
+The [CLOUD act][cloudcongress] is currently in the budget and is being snuck into use as we speak.
 This will improve law enforcement access to data found on servers outside the United States and provide a loop hole to by pass all rights and protections to privacy.
 We will now be able to work openly with foreign